 How to conduct research on SEM keywords

 Before you can begin with SEM, you first need to understand which keywords your business can use.
-Keyword research might seem tough if you are new, but thanks to the resources available, it is relatively simple.
+When you are new and try to conduct keyword research, it might seem tough, but thanks to the resources available, it is relatively simple.
 Next, look at the brand’s keywords.
 Create a list of terms and conditions applicable to your company, generic names, general terms and competitor terms.
 Put yourself in the shoes of your target consumer and think about what words your company will use.

 Use a research tool like the Google Keyword Planner to learn more about keyword analysis.
 Enter the keywords to find specific keywords in your list.
 You can also see the search volume for each word and the competitiveness of the PPC bidding for the term.
 The higher the keyword competition, the more will be CPC as well as higher chances of ROI.
 The optimal situation is to find a keyword with high yet small search volumes.